Free school meals and the pupil premium

 - Working Tax Credit run-on (paid for four weeks after you stop qualifying for Working Tax Credit)

 - Universal Credit

 Apply for free school meals and Pupil Premium

 Applying online is the easiest way.
-You’ll get an immediate decision or be told if we need more information.
+You’ll get an immediate decision or we'll tell you if we need more information.

 Other ways to apply

-You can also apply by filling in a form and posting it or emailing it to us.
+You can apply by filling in a form and posting it or emailing it to us.

 You can also apply at your child's school.

 Children in care